Pennyw0rth/NetExec/CONTRIBUTING.md

 ## Any contributions you make will be under the BSD-2-Clause Software License
 In short, when you submit code changes, your submissions are understood to be under the same [BSD-2-Clause License](https://choosealicense.com/licenses/bsd-2-clause/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
+## Report bugs using GitHub's [issues](https://github.com/Pennyw0rth/NetExec/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue](https://github.com/Pennyw0rth/NetExec/issues/new/choose); it's that easy!

 ## Write bug reports with detail, background, and sample code